aamnah/notes/src/content/personal/the-creative-brain-notes.md

 - Nathan Myhrvold

 > Creating something can be agonizing and excruciating, because we risk failing... which takes us to the third way our brains can interfere with the creative process.
-Failure feels awful so we often avoid it.. but we need to do the opposite
+Failure feels awful so we often avoid it.. but we need to do the opposite.